San Elijo Lagoon: History

 Native American tribes hunted and gathered along the shores of the estuary at least 8,500 years before European settlers arrived.
 Shell middens, the refuse of hunting-gathering societies, show the earliest inhabitants relied heavily on coastal resources, including foods such as scallops, clams, shark, barracuda, bonito, and abalone.
 More recently, the Kumeyaay occupied the area.
 They traveled seasonally to take advantage of resources both along the coast and inland.

 In 1769, the Portola Expedition named the area San Alejo in honor of Saint Alexius.
 In the early 1800s, Spaniards and other Europeans settled the region and established cattle ranches.
-The California Gold Rush brought an ever-increasing influx of people.
+The California gold rush brought an ever-increasing influx of people.
 Settlers established the community of Olivenhain, along Escondido Creek, as an experimental farming community.
 Farmers plowed and planted in the riparian corridors upstream of the estuary.
 It was the first time habitation had radically changed the vegetation and terrain surrounding the lagoon.
 Non-native plants were introduced that later proved highly invasive.

 Between 1880 and 1940, dikes and levees were built that allowed duck hunting, salt harvesting, and sewage settling ponds.
-The most permanent changes were the construction of the Santa Fe Railroad in 1887, Pacific Coast Highway 101 in 1891, and Interstate 5 in 1965.
+The most permanent changes were the construction of the Santa Fe Railroad's Surf Line in 1887, Pacific Coast Highway 101 in 1891, and Interstate 5 in 1965.
 Each required supporting berms that restricted water circulation and the natural influx of ocean water.

 In 2016, as part of the North Coast Corridor infrastructure project, both road and rail bridges across the lagoon were planned to be replaced by 2021, in addition to environmental restoration of the lagoon and added preserved acreage.